0kcal/0kcal/README.md

 ## Proposal

-Similar to 0kcal drinks, it must be possible to make 0kcal food, that statisfies the cravings and habits people have built up over time.
+Similar to 0kcal drinks, it must be possible to make 0kcal food, that satisfies the cravings and habits people have built up over time.

 The goal of this project is to come up with a recipe that fullfills the following requirements:

 - Close to 0kcal snack
   - Alternatively have a small amount of carbs/protein, but no fat
-- Statisfies the craving for something sweet (a protein shake doesn't)
+- Satisfies the craving for something sweet (a protein shake doesn't)
 - Portable: you should be able to bring it on a trip
 - Doesn't expire for a month
 - Make it in high amounts with little effort